alexivaner/Applied-CV-Zero-DCE-master/README.md

 After everything is ready, you need to set httpstatic in Node-RED so our Node-RED can access our folder:
 * Change configuration in setting.js, for me the command will be like this: <br>
 `sudo nano /home/ivan/.node-red/settings.js`, change "ivan" with your username
-* Uncomment httpStatic and replace wtih path for "images" folder in our repos, for example:
+* Uncomment httpStatic and replace wtih path for "images" folder in our repos, for example:<br>
 `
   // When httpAdminRoot is used to move the UI to a different root path, the
     // following property can be used to identify a directory of static content